-Because you asked... the vision correcting mask lenses you find on this page have the magnification ground into the lenses themselves, or the correction is attached permanently.
+Because you asked... the vision correcting mask lenses we sell have the magnification ground into the lenses themselves, or the correction is attached permanently.
 The correction is not an after-market 'stick on' or 'glue in' lens that is not permanent.
-Our customers very plainly tell us that none of the after-market 'stick-on' solutions work well, and we don't bother selling them.
+Our own experience, plus that of our customers, very plainly tells us that none of the after-market 'stick-on' solutions work well, and thus we don't bother selling them.

 Contact Lens Wearers: Not all contact lenses are suitable for diving.
 Gas permeable lenses (GP lenses) can "dig" into the eyes below certain depths, because of the pressure.
 Soft contact lenses can collect waterborne organisms and become contaminated, causing eye infections.
 If you wear contact lenses under your mask for diving, you need to make sure you blink a lot.
 Excessive starring can cause bubbles to form underneath your lenses and which may cause minor discomfort and temporary blurring of vision.
 Also be sure to have a spare set of contacts (or glasses) available in case you lose a contact underwater.